-North Wales Caravans have a huge variety of Static Caravan for sale in North Wales, both new and used.
+North Wales Caravans have a huge variety of static caravans for sale in North Wales, both new and used.
 However, before you decide to purchase one of them you might want to look at our Frequently Asked Questions When Buying a Static Caravan.

 Are holiday parks open all year round?

 The local authority determines the period of time the park can be occupied and this also varies considerably throughout the UK.
-The vast majority of Static Caravan Parks are licensed to open from 8 to 10 months but in recent years more and more parks are pushing for all year round occupancy.
-If you decide to purchase a Static Caravans from www.northwalescaravans.co.uk we can advise you on park occupancy periods in the area.
+The majority of static caravan parks are licensed to open from 8 to 10 months but in recent years more and more parks are pushing for all year round occupancy.
+If you decide to purchase a static caravan from www.northwalescaravans.co.uk we can advise you on park occupancy periods in the area.
 In any event, no matter where you decide to pitch your holiday home, it is essential that you get the park’s occupancy period entered into the contract.

-Not if you pitch your caravan on a holiday park and in reality Static Caravans are designed for holiday use and the specifications of them do not meet residential standards.
+If you pitch your caravan on a holiday park it’s not possible to make this your permanent residence, as nice as we might find it to be on permanent holiday.
+In reality static caravans are designed for holiday use and the specifications of them do not meet residential standards.
 In addition, the Mobile Homes Act will not protect you.
-If you want to live permanently in your Static Caravan you need to pitch it on a park that has a residential licence.
+If you want to live permanently in your static caravan you need to pitch it on a park that has a residential licence.
 When choosing the residential park to ensure that you see a copy of the licence and obtain something in writing confirming the park’s residential status.

 How long will I be able to keep my caravan pitch?